- Home

 Your health care team

 Your GP will arrange the first tests to assess your symptoms.
 If these tests do not rule out cancer, you will usually be referred to a specialist, who will arrange further tests.
-If a head and neck cancer is diagnosed, the specialist will consider treatment options.
+If head and neck cancer is diagnosed, the specialist will consider treatment options.
 Often these will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.

 Health professionals you may see